typhoon-hil/allure-docx/README.md

 You can generate the docx file by running `allure-docx ALLUREDIR filename.docx`

+Use the `--detail-level` option to control level of detail in the docx report (e.g. print all steps or not).
+Check the help for available levels.

 The generated docx contain a Table of Contents that needs to be manually updated after generation.
 Generating PDFs (see below) will automatically update the TOC though.

 ### PDF